readthedocs/ethicalads.io/content/pages/advertising-faq.md

     privacy.
 We only target based on a user's country and the content of the page where the ad is served.
-This is a very powerful approach and allows combinations such as ads on Python or JavaScript documentation served to developers in the USA and Canada or ads on C# and Visual Basic documentation to developers in Austria and Germany.
+This is a very powerful approach and allows combinations such as ads on Python or JavaScript pages served to developers in the USA and Canada or ads on C# and Visual Basic pages to developers in Austria and Germany.

     For ads targeting the USA, we also support targeting by state or by